Updated: 1 day ago

 Often, THC-O-A oil is diluted and mixed with delta-8 THC or CBD.
 This is to reduce its viscosity and allow it to better maintain a clear airflow in conventional battery-powered vape pens.
 Reports indicate that THC-O-A cartridges that are not mixed with another cannabinoid or some type of diluting agent tend to cause clogging and other problems.

-THC-O Acetate has gotten the attention of vendors wishing to sell it and lifestyle consumers seeking potent cannabis because it is reported to be 300 percent more potent than delta-9 THC (according to the 1977 book Marijuana Chemistry by Michael Starks).
+Understanding THC-O Acetate.
+THC-O Acetate has gotten the attention of companies wishing to sell it and lifestyle consumers seeking potent cannabis because it is reported to be 300 percent more potent than delta-9 THC (according to the 1977 book Marijuana Chemistry by Michael Starks).

 However, readers should place marginal trust in this figure because it is a single source that features no confirmation from multiple outside peer-reviewed research investigations.
 Anecdotal testimonies from users, while sloppy and largely unreliable, have indicated that THC-O is double or perhaps triple the potency of delta-9, aligning with the Stark estimate from nearly fifty years ago.